ldstein/webpack-sourcemap-test/readme.md

-# Source Map correction due to incorrectly set response headers
+# Source Map fix by adding BOM to generated sourcemap file

 This is a demo of an out of alignment sourcemap which is fixed by adding a UTF-8 BOM to the generated sourcemap file.